Statement of Faith

-The Scripture: The Bible is our only infallible rule of faith and practice: God-breathed, and authoritative in our lives and in our churches.
-A high view of scripture is displayed as we seek to understand God’s Word through study and faithful preaching.
-So, instead of approaching scripture with the goal of interpreting it through our own lens of what is acceptable to us, we allow it to interpret and examine us.
+The Scripture: The Bible is our only infallible rule of faith and practice: God-breathed and authoritative in our lives and in our churches.
+A high view of the Scripture is displayed as we seek to understand God's Word through studying and faithful preaching.
+So, instead of approaching the Scripture with the goal of interpreting it through our own lens of what is acceptable to us, we allow it to interpret and examine us.

 Fellowship: One of the primary purposes of the EA is to encourage fellowship, partnership, and association within our members and congregations.
-We will stand arm and arm sharing encouragement, ideas, and resources as we serve God in our respective spheres of influence.
-We place a high value on encouraging our members to network together for kingdom advancement.
+We will stand arm in arm, sharing encouragement, ideas, and resources as we serve God in our respective spheres of influence.
+We place a high value on encouraging our members to network together for Kingdom advancement.

-Reformation: In its most basic sense, Reformation is the ongoing theological renewal of biblical Christianity in our lives and in our churches.
-We believe that this reformation is an ongoing process and therefore churches will at times in the course of their history need revitalization and renewal.
-We encourage our congregations and members to regularly examine their priorities and practices with the goal of being both rooted in the historic faith and able to understand their congregations and communities to insure they are vibrant and winsome in their ministries.
+Reformation: In its most basic sense, reformation is the ongoing theological renewal of biblical Christianity in our lives and in our churches.
+We believe that this reformation is an ongoing process, and therefore, churches will, at times, in the course of their history, need revitalization and renewal.
+We encourage our congregations and members to regularly examine their priorities and practices with the goal of being both rooted in the historic faith and able to understand their congregations and communities to ensure they are vibrant and winsome in their ministries.